 The work experience section lists out the previous job positions you’ve worked in the past.

 Your employment history shows hiring managers what duties and responsibilities you’re familiar with in the field.
 It also gives insight into your level of ability and if you know what to expect in your line of work.

 - Tasks and responsibilities

-List these out in reverse chronological order, so from the most recent going down to the oldest.
-This ensures your recruiter sees no gaps in your career timeline by seeing you’re an active worker.
-Plus, these tend to be the more relevant jobs, which would be better for your reader to see being listed out first.
+However, these should be listed in reverse chronological order.
+So, from the most recent job going back to the oldest.
+These tend to be the more relevant experiences, which would be better for your recruiter to read first.